Ancient Rome: Religion

-Punishment of Ixion: in the center is Mercury holding the caduceus and on the right Juno sits on her throne.
+Punishment of Ixion: in the centre is Mercury holding the caduceus and on the right Juno sits on her throne.
 Behind her Iris stands and gestures.
 On the left is Vulcan (blond figure) standing behind the wheel, manning it, with Ixion already tied to it.
 Nephele sits at Mercury's feet; a Roman fresco from the eastern wall of the triclinium in the House of the Vettii, Pompeii, Fourth Style (60–79 AD).

 Archaic Roman religion, at least concerning the gods, was made up not of written narratives, but rather of complex interrelations between gods and humans.
 Unlike in Greek mythology, the gods were not personified, but were vaguely defined sacred spirits called numina.
 Romans also believed that every person, place or thing had its own genius, or divine soul.
 During the Roman Republic, Roman religion was organised under a strict system of priestly offices, which were held by men of senatorial rank.
 The College of Pontifices was uppermost body in this hierarchy, and its chief priest, the Pontifex Maximus, was the head of the state religion.
 Flamens took care of the cults of various gods, while augurs were trusted with taking the auspices.
 The sacred king took on the religious responsibilities of the deposed kings.
 In the Roman Empire, deceased emperors who had ruled well were deified by their successors and the Senate. and the formalised imperial cult became increasingly prominent.

 As contact with the Greeks increased, the old Roman gods became increasingly associated with Greek gods.
 Under the Empire, the Romans absorbed the mythologies of their conquered subjects, often leading to situations in which the temples and priests of traditional Italian deities existed side by side with those of foreign gods.

 Beginning with Emperor Nero in the 1st century AD, Roman official policy towards Christianity was negative, and at some point, being a Christian could be punishable by death.
 Under Emperor Diocletian, the persecution of Christians reached its peak.
 However, it became an officially supported religion in the Roman state under Diocletian's successor, Constantine I, with the signing of the Edict of Milan in 313, and quickly became dominant.
 All religions except Christianity were prohibited in 391 AD by an edict of Emperor Theodosius I.